 Jail Policies and Procedures

 Intake Procedures / Booking

 The jail intake process is made up of each of these steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you may not be processed immediately.

-- First, will answer some questions, such as what is your legal name, home address, birthdate and a contact person.
+- First, will answer some questions, such as what your legal name is, home address, birthdate and a contact person.

 - They’ll also ask you about your medical and psychological history.

 - You will be given an inmate ID number.

 - You will have your mugshot taken.

 - Any property you have will get taken away from you and stored until you get discharged from jail.